Make withdrawals without running out of money

 When you reach age 70½, you must take required minimum distributions (RMDs) from tax-deferred retirement savings unless you are still working.* If you do not withdraw the required amount each year, you could owe a large penalty tax on that amount.
 Plus, you will still need to withdraw the required amount and pay your ordinary taxes on it.

-After you reach age 70½, Vanguard can calculate required minimum distributions for your Vanguard IRA® and any accounts in retirement plans that offer the service.
+After you reach age 70½, Vanguard can calculate RMDs for your Vanguard IRA® and any accounts in retirement plans that offer the service.
 If your money is in a Vanguard IRA, call 800-205-6189 to have Vanguard send your RMDs to you automatically.
 If you've kept your money in your employer's retirement plan, call us at 800-523-1188.

 - Estimate the balance from which you will be withdrawing variable income.